 \subsection{Properly supported pseudodifferential operators and composition}

-Already in the traditional case of a trivial filtration on a manifold $M$, two pseudodifferential operators may not be composable as they are maps between functional spaces which do not lend themselves to composition (for instance, they are both operators $C_c^\infty(M)\to C^\infty (M)$ and $\sE'(M)\to \cD'(M)$).
+Already in the traditional case of a trivial filtration on a manifold $M$, two pseudodifferential operators may not be composable as they are maps between functional spaces which are not compatible with composition; for instance, one of them is an operator $C_c^\infty(M)\to C^\infty (M)$ while the other is $\sE'(M)\to \cD'(M)$.
 The same technical obstruction appears here, and we adapt the usual line of approach to solve this issue by considering properly supported pseudodifferential operators.